NguyenHongQuang116/Deep_Learning_Models_Lake_segmentation_SARdata/README.md

 Link to model checkpoint:

-For YOLO model access this link: https://docs.ultralytics.com/
+For YOLO model we used the original code of the model developer, access this link: https://docs.ultralytics.com/